kevink1103/pyprnt/README.md

 [![PyPI monthly downloads](https://img.shields.io/pypi/dm/pyprnt)](https://pypistats.org/packages/pyprnt)
 [![Build Status](https://travis-ci.com/kevink1103/pyprnt.svg?branch=master)](https://travis-ci.com/kevink1103/pyprnt)

-PyPrnt helps you to print a list or a dictionary in an organized table form.
+PyPrnt helps you to print a list (sequence container) or a dictionary (mapping object) in an organized table form.
 Just try it out!
 Don't use `print()` anymore.
 Use `prnt()` for the rest of your life :)